 How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 This guide provides easy instructions on how to get the button on the LAMY Al-Star EMR pen to work as an eraser on the Remarkable 2.
 This also works on the Kindle Scribe Premium pen.
+This will not work on the Remarkable Paper Pro as Remarkable uses different technology, having now switched from EMR to Active Pens.

 This hack is simple to install and has become less complex than it was in the past.
 It’s almost impossible to make a mistake if you just cut and paste the below.